etseff/Seff_CPWeek7/README.md

     - Tested in version: 4.2
     - Fixed in version: 4.2.1
   - [ ] GIF Walkthrough: ![](https://github.com/etseff/Seff_CPWeek7/blob/master/NA3.gif)
-  - [ ] Steps to recreate: Post a comment as a site visitor.
-Include script in the comment and an extremely large amount of text.
-Post the comment and the script will run.
+  - [ ] Steps to recreate: Post a comment as a site visitor with over 64 kb of text- in the example, a large chunk of text was copied from a random website.
+Include desired script in the comment and post the comment and the script will run.
   - [ ] Affected source code:
     - [Link 1](https://klikki.fi/adv/wordpress2.html)
 4. Authenticated Stored Cross-Site Scripting